Pep Guardiola’s side claimed the Trophy with 98 points, just two fewer than the historic 100 they earned in 2017/18.

 But Liverpool maintained the pressure, beating Chelsea thanks to a stunning goal from Mohamed Salah.

-Just when a Leicester side revived by the hiring of Brendan Rodgers were thinking of damaging Man City's title hopes in the penultimate match of the season, Vincent Kompany stepped up to thunder in a long-range winner to keep the one-point advantage going into the final day.
+Just when a Leicester side revived by the hiring of Brendan Rodgers were thinking of damaging Man City's title hopes in the penultimate match of the season, Vincent Kompany stepped up to thunder in a long-range winner to maintain the one-point advantage going into the final day.

 An epic comeback win over Barcelona in the UEFA Champions League semi-finals gave Liverpool belief of another comeback in the league.